isomerpages/ogp-isomer/_getting-started/FAQs/Access & Vendors.md

 **You can add a vendor as a collaborator to your website through IsomerCMS.** If you have trouble adding them as a collaborator, contact Isomer support.

 ##### Can I restrict editing access to specific pages?
 No you cannot.
 All collaborators on your website have edit access to all pages on an Isomer website.

+However, there are other restrictions in place based on your account role.
+Learn more in our guide.

 ##### I am not a public officer, can I use Isomer?